graystevens/laravel-head/README.md

     // define a favicon for <link rel=""> tags (relative to public path, without extension) Head::setFavicon('favicon');

+You can also remove a tag by filling it with blank, for example:

+    Head::setFavicon('');

 #### Special utilities

 ###### Search Engines